danielrosehill/danielrosehill/README.md

 ## My AI Interests

 My main interests within AI include the idea of proactively generating personal context data fed into RAG pipelines for hyper-personalized inference.
 To that end, I'm currently running a private experiment by which I feed contextual information about my life into a vector store, backed by an individual agent.
 I'll share results once I've developed and ingressed a meaningfully large repository of context data.
+A working prototype of the workflow, and its repo, is [here](https://github.com/danielrosehill/Agentic-Context-Development-Interview-Demo).

-My RAG "beliefs": you don't need much of it to do impressive things; it can offer vast utility for personal users; it is so useful for so much more than just enterprising knowledge bases and enterprise data stores.
+My RAG/context "beliefs": you really don't need much of it to do impressive things; it can offer vast utility for personal users; it is so useful for so much more than just enterprising knowledge bases and enterprise data stores.
+You can fit a vast amount of context data into a text file and with million token input context windows LLMs make light word of it.

-I'm also very interested in Agentic AI, multi-agent networks, MCP, and workflow orchestration.
+Also of interest: agentic AI, multi-agent networks, MCP, and workflow orchestration.
 Over the course of the past 18 months, I've written **a lot*** of configurations for a network of assistants and agents, covering both personal and professional use cases.
 My first "creations" were system prompts, then assistants with RAG pipelines, and now I'm working on workflows and configurations with agentic capabiltiies.

 ## AI Philosophy